Polly Pocket: Recent history

+Sales of Polly Pocket met with various headwinds especially the growing interest in digital toys, such as Tamagotchi circa 1980's and of course by the 1990's the first mobile phones which became ubiquitous as their computing power, games, apps, and interactive scope increased.

 In 2002, Mattel stopped producing the smaller Polly Pocket playset range but continued to produce the larger fashion doll.

 In 2004, Mattel introduced the Polly Pocket "Quik Clik" line.
 Instead of having rubbery clothes, the dolls had plastic clothes that would click together with magnets.
 On November 22, 2006, 4.4 million Polly Pocket playsets were recalled by Mattel after children in the United States swallowed loose magnetic parts.
 Affected toys had been sold around the world for three years prior.

-In 2012, Polly Pocket toys were discontinued in the US.
+In 2012, due to safety concerns Polly Pocket toys were discontinued in the US.

-On February 12, 2018, it was announced that Polly Pocket would be making a comeback, with a relaunch of the dolls.
+On February 12, 2018, it was announced that Polly Pocket would return again this time targeting retro / collector market.
 The new toys are miniature dolls in playsets, like the original 1990s Polly Pocket, rather than the larger Fashion Polly.
 However, they are slightly larger than the original 1990s version.
 Rather than slotting into holes in the case, the new Polly is made of a flexible plastic that sticks to certain surfaces, but also bends so she can sit in a chair.

 Clothing brands such as Hot Topic, Unique Vintage, and Cider, along with fashion designers such as Marc Jacobs, Mimi Wade, and Loewe have created merchandise inspired by the vintage Polly Pocket brand including handbags, makeup, and clothing items for adults.